 15.1.
-Curriculum will be a part of the inter-related approach of using curriculum, assessment, and content standards and objectives to facilitate the individualization and direction of classroom programming.
+Curriculum is part of the inter-related approach of using curriculum, assessment, and content standards and objectives to facilitate the individualization and direction of classroom programming.

 15.2.
 The WV Pre-K classroom must implement Policy 2520.15, which is aligned with Head Start Child Development and Early Learning Framework and the Next Generation kindergarten content standards and objectives.
 The content standards and objectives for programs serving eligible children are written to reflect a developmental continuum that enhances successful transitions into kindergarten.
 Utilizing the formative assessment process, evidence of children’s individual development along the developmental continuum is used to personalize learning and share progress with families.

 15.3.
 Only comprehensive curricular systems and comprehensive assessment systems that are included on the approved list shall be used by WV Pre-K classrooms, including classrooms that serve children with identified special needs.
 The West Virginia Pre-K Child Assessment System, inclusive of the Early Learning Scale, focuses on the formative assessment process which is utilized with all children enrolled in WV Pre-K programs, as per Policy 2520.15.

 15.4.
 Selection and use of supplemental materials/curricular enhancements that address core content areas such as language and literacy acquisition or numeracy, must be based on scientifically-based research and support the philosophy and techniques of the comprehensive curriculum and the requirements of this section.
 Guidance provided by the WVDE will provide assistance to county collaborative early childhood teams regarding the collaborative, local decision making processes pertaining to supplemental materials/curricula enhancement.

 15.5.
-Comprehensive curricula systems will be approved following a process similar to the process established by the WVDE, including preschool special education, for adoption of instructional materials.
+Comprehensive curricular systems are approved following a process similar to the process established by the WVDE, including preschool special education, for adoption of instructional materials.
 The approval process includes review and recommendations from local early childhood stakeholders across systems and the WV Universal Pre-K Steering Team.

 15.6.
 A comprehensive curriculum system must meet the following standards: